patterniha/MMDF/README.md

   ...

 # Security concerns:
-first, as mentioned, never use an unknown certificate.
+First, as mentioned, never use an unknown certificate.

-currently certificate validation is not performed between MMDF and the target server.
+Due to the complexity of implementation, currently certificate validation is not performed between MMDF and the target server, and will be added soon.

-If this project is merged with Xray-core, certificate validation will definitely be implemented.